Neotys-Labs/helm-neoload-web/README.md

 Parameter | Description | Default
 ----- | ----------- | -------
-`clusterRbac.enabled` | Specifies whether a ClusterRole and ClusterRoleBinding should be created | `true` `image.backend.repository` | The backend image repository to pull from | `neotys/neoload-web-backend` `image.backend.pullPolicy` | The backend image pull policy | `IfNotPresent`
+`image.backend.repository` | The backend image repository to pull from | `neotys/neoload-web-backend`
+`image.backend.pullPolicy` | The backend image pull policy | `IfNotPresent`
 `image.backend.tag` | The backend image tag | See appVersion in [Chart.yaml](./Chart.yaml)